Averagess/bitcollector-about/README.md

 ## Deploying an own copy of the bot
 To deploy an copy of the project, you can use Docker compose.
-- First clone both the bitcollector-server and bitcollector-bot in an empty directory
+- First clone both the bitcollector-server and bitcollector-bot in an empty directory, like "bitcollector"
-- Then clone the docker-compose.yaml and nginx.conf files from this repository
+- Then clone the docker-compose.yaml and nginx.conf files from this repository to that empty directory that has both the server and bot in it
 - Replace all values surrounded with <> with your own properties
 - Run docker compose up
-- Bot and express application should now be running correctly in docker
+- Bot, express, redis, nginx should now be running correctly in Docker compose